 When you click on the Evidence-Based Initiatives tab, a search and filter menu will appear on the right side of the page.
 This menu shows options for different filters including Topics & Outcomes of initiatives, WSCC Area, School Level, School Locale, and Type of Initiative (see Glossary tab for definitions on the types of initiatives).
 You will see the number of Evidence-based initiatives in parentheses on the right side of the filters you choose as you go along.

 Once you click submit, the results will show up, and you can click the “Read More” button to get the details of each initiative.

 Do I have to choose an option for all of the different filter categories?

 No, you do not need to select a filter for each category.
 You can be as broad (e.g., all rural initiatives) or specific (e.g., Classroom Behavior, Before/After School, Elementary Schools) as you’d like to be when filtering.
 You may also simply search by keyword.

 There may be different reasons for this situation:

-- The initiatives included in this webpage are a result of a systematic search process, which included articles from 1987 to 2017.
-More recent articles/initiatives have not been included on this website (yet) or there may not be any available research regarding initiatives on the specific topic you searched for.
+The initiatives included in this site are a result of a literature review process that included publications from 1987-2017.
+More recent articles are not yet included and/or there are not any available publications that met the research quality standards on the topic you searched for.

 Can I bookmark/save an initiative I liked or found especially useful?